-Made possible through a generous gift from a donor as part of the GBH Media Library and Archives NEH Challenge grant, the GBH Animals collection includes approximately 95 WGBH programs from 1973-2020 featuring interviews, program excerpts and original footage on the topic of Animals and Animal Conservation.
+Made possible through generous support from the Candis J. Stern Foundation and the Fliesbach Family Foundation as part of the GBH Media Library and Archives NEH Challenge grant, the GBH Animals collection includes approximately 95 WGBH programs from 1973-2020 featuring interviews, program excerpts and original footage on the topic of Animals and Animal Conservation.

 In 1962, with the publication of Rachel Carson’s seminal book Silent Spring, the global grassroots environmental movement was born.
 Silent Spring sparked a revolution in government environmental policy and became instrumental in creating a new ecological and environmental consciousness.
 It also gave rise to the conservation movement, which includes animal conservation along with nature, marine and environmental conservation - all four are inextricably intertwined.

 In 1966 the first Endangered Species Act was passed, which is often touted as the most significant conservation legislation ever enacted in the US.
 The legislation authorized the Secretary of the Interior to list endangered domestic fish and wildlife and allotted $15 million a year in the protection of such species.

 In 1973, the revised Endangered Species Act was passed, which restructured the 1966 Act and directed the U.S. Fish and Wildlife Service and the NOAA to carry out its stipulations.

 The stated purpose of the Endangered Species Act is to protect species and "the ecosystems upon which they depend."
 It also prohibited the importing, exporting, taking, possessing, selling, and transporting of such species.
 It provided that the land necessary for the survival of the species should be protected as a “critical habitat,” making it now illegal to destroy wildlife habitats.